latoyazamill/frontend-tester-page-react/README.md

 If the above request was create in `test_mode` then you skip the domain verification by checking the box next to `Skip domain verification?`.

+**Potential bug** when using `Close and redirect?`

+You will receive and error message of *"'X-Frame-Options' to 'sameorigin'"* if the tests are **not** being done from the same domain as your site page

+**SAMEORIGIN**
+If a parent page is from the same domain as your site page, the site page can be included in the iFrame.
+[More Info](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options)

 ## More Info
 This frontend tester page is complimentary to separately use with the Node.js backend found [here](https://github.com/latoyazamill/hellosign-console-app).